rancher/docs/content/rke/latest/en/config-options/add-ons/ingress-controllers/_index.md

 > **Note:** As of v0.1.8, only workers are considered schedulable nodes, but before v0.1.8, worker and controlplane nodes were considered schedulable nodes.

-RKE will deploy the ingress controller as a DaemonSet with `hostnetwork: true`, so ports `80`, and `443` will be opened on each node where the controller is deployed.
+RKE will deploy the ingress controller as a DaemonSet with `hostNetwork: true`, so ports `80`, and `443` will be opened on each node where the controller is deployed.

+> **Note:** As of v1.1.11, the network options of the ingress controller are configurable.
+See [Configuring network options](#configuring-network-options).

 The images used for ingress controller is under the [`system_images` directive]({{<baseurl>}}/rke/latest/en/config-options/system-images/).
 For each Kubernetes version, there are default images associated with the ingress controller, but these can be overridden by changing the image tag in `system_images`.